Section 1: Opening Prayer

 History 3 (read “The Church”, “The Native People”, and “The Franciscans” especially.)

 Notice how the purpose of the missions was really more about changing the people than it was teaching them about God.
-The purpose of teaching them about Christianity was so they could be colonized and be part of the Spanish empire, and the spanish could take over the lands.
+The purpose of teaching them about Christianity was so they could be colonized and be part of the Spanish empire, and the Spanish could take over the lands.

 Now watch this video:

-While the Spanish way of doing mission, where the purpose is to change people and make them “civilized” may seem strange to us, a lot of the time the way the church talks to and brings in new people is not a whole lot different (even though we don’t try to mak them move into compounds or anything that extreme).
+While the Spanish way of doing mission, where the purpose is to change people and make them “civilized” may seem strange to us, a lot of the time the way the church talks to and brings in new people is not a whole lot different (even though we don’t try to make them move into compounds or anything that extreme).
 We want them to be like us.
 And so the only ones who stick around are people who are like us.

 That is changing.

 One of the ways we talk about that older model of church is “consumer church”.
 It is the church the video described that is one that puts on programs, good teachers, exciting things, big facilities with all sorts of activities, all hoping to get new people to come.
 One of the reasons I got frustrated with that sort of church was because when people talked about “getting new people to come” it really was in the end about getting them to come do the work of church: teaching Sunday School, mowing the lawn, running the youth programs, and in the end giving money so we could pay the bills (churches cost a lot to keep going).
 We weren’t changing lives; we were trying to get new customers the way a store gets new customers to keep in business.
 I finally started saying “Why?
 Why get them to come?
 What would they want to come for?”